 Affiliates with Faculty Status must be entered into Banner and assigned to a course.
 Account requests for them must be made through the Registrar’s Office.
 Affiliates with Faculty Status who have left Tulane will retain their user accounts in the system for 2 semesters.

 Affiliates with Non‐Faculty Status:

 Account requests for Affiliates with Non‐Faculty Status must be made through TS and must include a sponsor and the explanation of the need for an account.
 Affiliates without Faculty Status will expire every 12 months.
-This type of accounts will be disabled as soon as they are flagged inactive in the system or when their expiration date has passed without a request for extension.
+This type of account will be disabled as soon as the user is flagged inactive in the system or when the expiration date has passed without a request for extension.

 2.6 Departmental and Organizational Accounts

 Departments and Organizations can request generic accounts so that they can have a common mailbox or distribution.
 Account requests must be submitted to TS by the Department Head or approved organization delegate.